ao5357/page-to-wireframe/readme.md

 # Page to wireframe

 A chrome extension to take a live webpage and make it look like a wireframe.
+[Available in the Chrome web store](https://chrome.google.com/webstore/detail/page-to-wireframe/djbpbelpckcfamdlkfhipkkadnanmkci)

 ![What a github page looks like wireframed](https://github.com/ao5357/page-to-wireframe/raw/master/icons/screenshot.png)